 TUEs are required for events covered by the Tennis Anti-Doping Programme: the Grand Slam tournaments, Davis Cup, Billie Jean King Cup, Hopman Cup, the Olympic Tennis event, the Paralympic Tennis event, other IOC-recognised International Events, WTA tournaments and WTA Finals and WTA Elite Trophy, ATP Tour tournaments and ATP Finals, Next Gen ATP Finals, ATP Challenger Tour tournaments, ITF World Tennis Tour events, ITF Juniors events, ITF Seniors events, ITF Wheelchair events, and ITF Beach Tennis Tour events.

-For players who have had a TUE granted by their National Anti-Doping Agency, an application must be made for Mutual Recognition through the TUE Portal, 30 days prior to participating in a covered event.
+For players who have had a TUE granted by their National Anti-Doping Agency, an application must be made for Recognition through the TUE Portal, 30 days prior to participating in a covered event.
 The conditions of any TUE granted by a NADO may be amended prior to being recognised under the Tennis Anti-Doping Programme.
 For further information, see the ‘Mutual Recognition’ section.

 Retroactive TUEs may only be granted in exceptional circumstances where there was insufficient time or opportunity for an applicant to submit, or a TUE Committee to consider, an application prior to Doping Control.
 For further information, read the related PDF in link below.